Tank Spotting with Mum

 In Thailand, where I have lived since 1991, people are generally more accepting of death.
 In Thai Buddhist culture, it is seen as just a normal part of life, like birth or marriage.
 There isn't the degree of questioning there is in Europe.
 When my Thai mother-in-law died in 2016, the family understood her death as having ‘reached her time’.
 And death is integrated into the everyday from an early age.
 At my mother-in-law’s funeral toddlers were lifted up above her open casket to say goodbye to their great grandmother before the funeral pyre was lit.
 After the burning of the body, we all sifted through the ash to retrieve bits of bone to place in a stupa, children included.
 There was a lot of laughter coupled with tears.
 Death in Thailand isn’t seen as quite the frightening event that it is here.

 The photographs I took of my mother are a portrait of old age and a personal record of her final years.
-They are also an exploration of my own attitude to old age and death, confronting a reality we will all one day face.
-Although some of the images may be difficult to look at, they are also a celebration of a full life lived well.
+They are also an exploration of my own attitude to old age and death.
+Although some of the images may be difficult to look at, they reflect a reality we will all one day face.
+But they are also a celebration of a full life lived well.
 Even when she was in hospital my mother talked of getting back to the Plain to go 'tank spotting'.

 Magdalene Jardine Dunlop